CSC207-UofT/course-project-time/phase2/design_document.md

 ### The Open–closed principle
+Classes were written such that they are easy to extend.
+We have been avoiding extensive conditional control flow in lower layers in favor of classes.
+Although some classes are still concrete, interfaces are easily extractable which allows us to take advantage of polymorphism.
+Across phases 1 and 2, we have added a notification system to our program, which is to notify users when an event or task deadline is upcoming.
+Notifications might seem to be a concept bundled with events and tasks, but it was not designed as an attribute when we first drafted the CRC model for `Event` and `Task`.
+In order to follow OCP, we created a `Notification` entity class which references the `id` attribute of `Event` and `Task` instead, and all classes and interfaces written were an extension of existing classes. `EventNotificationCreationModel` which extends `CalendarEventModel` and `EventNotificationCreationBoundary` which extends `CalendarEventCreationBoundary` are examples of how we followed OCP in the implementation of the notification system.

 ### The Liskov substitution principle
 Our classes do not modify or remove behaviours from the interface they are